North African hedgehog: Behaviour and ecology

 The gestation period of the North African hedgehog ranges from 30 to 40 days, and the litter size is between three and 10 hoglets.
 Two litters are often born in a season October to March.
 The hoglets are born with hairless, pinkish skin as well as small, soft spines, which are later shed once the hedgehog acquires its harder, stiffer set of quills at around four weeks of age; and generally weigh between 12 and 20 grams.
 This species reaches sexual maturity at eight to ten weeks of age and does not mate for life, that is this hedgehog does not participate in pair bonding.

 Parasites

-As all wild mammals, the North African hedgehog is the host of parasites.
+As with all wild mammals, the North African hedgehog is the host of multiple species of parasites.
 A detailed study in Mallorca found many parasites of the intestinal tract, including the nematodes Physaloptera immerpani, Spirura rytipleurites seurati, Aonchotheca erinacei and Gongylonema sp., the trematode Brachylaima sp. and the cestode Mathevotaenia sp., and the acanthocephalans Moniliformis saudi and Plagiorhynchus cylindraceus.
 The lungs were infected by the nematodes Crenosoma striatum and Eucoleus sp.
 More importantly, the brains were infected by the zoonotic nematode Angiostrongylus cantonensis, also known as rat lungworm, the agent of angiostrongyliasis.
-Angiostrongylus cantonensis had a seasonal pattern, with most cases occurring in autumn.
+Angiostrongylus cantonensis has a seasonal pattern, with most cases occurring in autumn.